aldryn/aldryn-reversion/docs/introduction/installation.rst

 If you are using *ANY* addon that is relying on ``aldryn-reversion`` it means that you already have ``aldryn-reversion`` installed and configured.

-If you are developing Aldryn addon and want to use ``aldryn-reversion`` features in it - please refer to :doc:`configuration`
+If you are developing an Aldryn addon and want to use ``aldryn-reversion`` features in it - please refer to :doc:`configuration`